vestrel00/contacts-android/docs/accounts/associate-device-local-raw-contacts-to-an-account.md

 ------------------------

 ## Developer notes (or for advanced users)

-> The following section are note from developers of this library for other developers.
-It is copied
-> from the [DEV_NOTES](./../dev-notes.md).
-You may still read the following as a consumer of the library
-> in case you need deeper insight.

 Due to certain limitations and behaviors imposed by the Contacts Provider, this library only provides an API to support;